vimalKeshu/pipalo/README.md

-##Pipalo
+## Pipalo
  ```
- Distributed copy solution for replicating data from one storage to another.
+ Distributed copy solution for replicating files from one storage to another.
  ```
  ![Pipalo](pipalo_architecture.png)